 Jalapeno Corn Souffle

 This is kind of like a spoon bread, and really versatile as far as ingredients go if you like changing things up.
+It’s a combination of the following:

-Jalapeno is my drug of choice, almost all the time.
+Jalapeño is my drug of choice, almost all the time.

 However, you could use habanero, serrano, or even poblano if you’re one of those that doesn’t like real heat, but a little kicked up flavor.
+You could also, of course, leave the pepper out if you would rather.

 Jalapeno Corn Souffle

-The longer you bake this, the firmer it gets, so depending on your preference you could make it soft and mushy or firm and bread-like.
+The longer you bake this, the firmer it gets, so depending on your preference you could make it soft and mushy or firm and almost bread-like.
+If you want a softer, soupier dish, remove it from the oven just a few minutes before the end of baking.
+A few, meaning 2-3 minutes.

 I like to add a little extra sour cream with mine, because I usually add a little extra jalapeños and it balances everything out.